open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 - **macOS**: run commands below in the terminal app of your choice.
 - **Windows**: run commands below in your Git Bash app.

+**Hint**: The code block below may seem lengthy, but once you understand it, you can copy multiple lines (or the entire block) and paste it into your terminal or Git Bash to run everything at once, rather than executing each line individually.

 <!--
 - **Windows with WSL**: run commands below in your Debian app.